BridgetKhursheed/Stuff/AutomaticPoetry.md

 I work in his vorpal blade went galumphing back. *I like that cannot endure*!
 I like to listen to listen to turn into mutton pies, if you ask!
 What's the owls; it only to the middle of the dawn I am real!
 And, I weep.
 That's very curious!

 I work in the middle of the night and why not; it is **easier and quieter**.
 I like to listen to the owls; their bureaucracy; their edible sound; their ears that cannot hear me.
-I work in the night and at the dawn I wake.
+I work in the night and at the dawn I wake.[^1]

+[^1]: I used a automatic poetry generator to create this poem - you may be able to identify the styles input onto similar key words; they include Edgar Allan Poe, Lewis Carroll, Allen Ginsberg and Vogon.